lizmat/articles/5to6-containers.md

     my $bar := Scalar.new( value => 56 );

 Notice that the `Scalar` object is **bound**, not assigned.
-The closest thing to this concept in Perl 5 is a [tied scalar](https://metacpan.org/pod/distribution/perl/pod/perltie.pod#Tying-Scalars).
+The closest thing to this in Perl 5 is a [tied scalar](https://metacpan.org/pod/distribution/perl/pod/perltie.pod#Tying-Scalars).
 Conceptually, the `Scalar` object in Perl 6 has a `FETCH` (for producing the value in the object) and a `STORE` method (for changing the value in the object).
 Suppose you later assign the value `768` to the `$bar` variable: